jefdaj/horcrux/readme.md

 _This scheme is the simplest, most effective way to protect against both risks at once._

+It also has several other advantages:

-It also lets you pick how worried you are about each: use higher `N` (keys needed to decrypt) if you worry more about theft, or higher `M` (keys total) if you worry more about losing access.
+* You can pick pick how worried you are about each: use higher `N` (keys needed to decrypt) if you worry more about theft, or higher `M` (keys total) if you worry more about losing access.

-Finally, the time and effort needed to assemble the pieces offers some protection from being physically robbed, or (much more likely) losing money on impulsive crypto trades.
+* The time and effort needed to assemble the pieces offers some protection from being physically robbed, or (much more likely) losing money on impulsive crypto trades.

+* It can be both a backup and a will.
+Distribute shares to family members along with a `horcrux sign`ed document explaining what you want done when you die.

 How does it work?